 - This 4 day tour from Edinburgh with Rabbie’s Tours.
 Rabbie’s are our favourite small group tour operator in Scotland, and we’ve taken a lot of their tours around Scotland.
 This tour visits many of the attractions on Islay, as well as a number of the whisky distilleries.
 This would be our pick if we were choosing a tour for visiting Islay from Edinburgh.

 - Another 4 day tour from Edinburgh.
-This is a little more expensive but includes 8 distilleries, with the tours and tastings included.
+This is a little more expensive but includes 7 distilleries, with the tours and tastings included.
 If you are particularly fond of whisky tasting, this might be a good option.
-This can also be booked here.

 - This 8 day tour from Edinburgh includes 3 nights on Islay plus visits to Loch Lomond & the Trossachs National Park, Oban, Loch Ness, and the isles of Skye, Mull, and Iona.